gcp-terraform-workshop/terraform-workshop-labs-solutions/208-app-engine-gcp/README.md

   3. Update `terraform.json` with "key" for new credentials
   4. Enable Cloud Resource Manager API
   5. Enable App Engine Admin API

+Note: You must enable permissions of "owner" on the project and "storage object viewer" permissions for the Service account.

 ## Next, create the Teraform Configuration files/folders required:
 Working folder should look like this: